maruel/ask/README.md

 - Generation: [images](#image-generation), [videos](#video-generation).
 - Tools:
     - `-web` Web search for anthropic, gemini, openai and perplexity!
 Use `-web` 🕸️
-    - `-shell` Run commands via sandboxing (sandbox-exec on macOS, bubblewrap on linux, AppContainer on Windows), mounting the file system as read-only.
+    - `-shell` Run commands via sandboxing (sandbox-exec on macOS, bubblewrap on linux), mounting the file system as read-only.
 - Works on Windows, macOS and Linux.
 - No need to fight with Python or Node.
 - For short prompts: